 These Streams are attached to a “Writing the Essay” Course but you do not necessarily have to be enrolled in the course to be a participant in the stream.

-All the World's a Stage - Although New York City is the theater capital of the world, our minds often conjure up big-budget Broadway musicals when we think about New York's theater offerings.
-The goal of ATWAS is to turn students into theater omnivores – adventurous audience members willing to see, understand and enjoy a range of performances. that could include: Broadway, Off-Broadway, Off-Off-Broadway; new plays, revivals, adaptations, musicals; operas, modern dances, improvised comedies, filmed performances, performative restaurants, burlesques, competitive poetry slams, drag shows, hipster storytellers, avant-garde art installations; we might even throw in some sports!
-Theater, dance or film training isn't required; but a desire to expand your idea of performance – of what it can be, where it can take place, and how it can bleed into your everyday life – is.
+All the World's a Stage - Performance and spectatorship play a huge role in our daily lives--whether we're seeing a play on Broadway, playing a video game, or just trying to take a good selfie.
+The goal of All the World's a Stage is to turn students into omnivorous spectators – adventurous, thoughtful audience members willing to see, understand and enjoy a range of performances that could include: Broadway, Off-Broadway, Off-Off-Broadway; new plays, new films, old films; operas, modern dances, improvised comedies, filmed performances, performative restaurants, burlesques, competitive poetry slams, drag shows, hipster storytellers, avant-garde art installations, interactive media arts, games, and concerts; we might even throw in some sports!
+Theater, dance or film training isn't required; but a desire to expand your idea of art – of what it can be, where it can take place, and how it can bleed into your everyday life – is.

-Global New York - New York City has long been been called a "melting pot," an energetic and colorful urban utopia that both celebrates and thrives on multiculturalism.
-Practically every borough, every neighborhood, and every street in NYC has the cultural imprint of a rich immigrant history, and Global NY stream members will regularly explore the city and its offerings through an inter-national lens.
-From tours of Ellis Island and the United Nations, to indulging in authentic or new fusion cuisine, to experiencing film, theater, and music from around the globe, students will be actively engaged in ongoing cultural dialogues in order to learn more about each other, themselves, and the surrounding world NYC so richly represents.
-Along the way we will explore--and become advocates for--Global Citizenship, an idea that humans across nations, religions, and ideologies share a human bond and responsibility for each other that transcends our differences.
+Global New York - New York City has long been called a "melting pot," an energetic utopian experiment that celebrates and thrives on the interaction of an array of cultures and lifestyles.
+In every borough, every neighborhood, and on practically every street in NYC rich immigrant histories live amidst the origin stories of artistic and social movements.
+Global NY stream members will regularly explore the city, its fabled icons and its more obscured intersections, through an inter-national lens.
+From a tour of Jackson Heights where Spanish and Bengali take precedence over English in daily street-life, to indulging in authentic Sichuan or new fusion cuisine (think Korean BBQ tacos), to experiencing film, theater, and music from around the globe, students will actively engage with the living and ever-changing city we share at this moment, while thinking about how to collectively participate in shaping its future.
+Through ongoing dialogue and joint programming with local organizations, Global streamers will become stakeholders in the future of NYU, but also in the life of the city, helping to shape a New York which offers yet more tolerance, more equity, more safety and more opportunity for all people.
+Along the way students will explore--and become advocates for--Global Citizenship, an idea that humans across nations, religions, and ideologies share a human bond and responsibility for each other that transcends our differences.

 Goddard Hall is the University's only Residential College for first-year students, located right on Washington Square Park--literally steps away from three different dining halls, Bobst Library, most classrooms, and the Kimmel Student Center.
 The Residential College at Goddard is organized around the vital theme of citizen engagement--think volunteering, social entrepreneurship, civic spirit, and the like.